awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAM.ServiceLinkedRoles.md

 The AWSServiceRoleForRDS service\-linked role trusts the following services to assume the role:
 + `rds.amazonaws.com`

+This service\-linked role has a permissions policy attached to it called `AmazonRDSServiceRolePolicy` that grants it permissions to operate in your account\.
 The role permissions policy allows Amazon RDS to complete the following actions on the specified resources:

 ```
 {